Felipe Parodi

-Hello, I’m Felipe, a PhD Candidate in the Computational Neuroscience Initiative at the University of Pennsylvania (2020–Present).
-I study the neural processes underlying primate social behaviors.
-I completed my B.S. in Neuroscience and B.A. in Economics (2015–2019) at the University of Miami and worked as a Psychometrician for First Choice Neurology.
+I completed my B.S. in Neuroscience and B.A. in Economics (2015–2019) at the University of Miami, and worked as a Psychometrician before graduate school.

-I am lucky enough to be co-supervised by the wonderful Konrad Kording and Michael Platt labs.
-Along the way, I’ve also had the chance to intern at Google and Colossal Biosciences.
+I am co-advised by Konrad Kording and Michael Platt.
+Along the way, I was lucky enough to intern at Google and Colossal Biosciences.

 Latest News